 Many believers in the Lord all think they are ones who please the Lord because they visit, sustain and help brothers and sisters all the time as well as donate frequently.
-Some think that they must be approved by the Lord because they have forsaken family and career, spread the and shepherded the for decades.
+Some think that they must be approved by the Lord because they have forsaken family and career, spread the and shepherded the church for decades.
 Some believe that they have been transformed since they were forbearing and patient for others and succeeded in not fighting back when reviled or beaten.
 What’s more, others consider that they have truly changed because they look after their parents with great care and dote on their children at home, able to love others as they love themselves. …

 It is an undeniable fact that all the true believers in the have some changes in their outward behaviors.
 This is indeed the result achieved by the work of the Lord Jesus.
 However, changes in our outward behaviors don’t mean that we are transformed in our disposition.
 Why do I say this?